Esri/arcgis-maps-sdk-unity-samples/sample_project/Assets/SampleViewer/Samples/MaterialByAttribute/readme.md

-# Visualize different attributes through render filtering
+# Render a 3D object scene layer by attribute values

-Apply shaders to 3DObject Scene layer based on different attributes.
+Apply shaders to a 3D Object Scene layer based on different attributes.

 ![Image of MaterialByAttribute](MaterialByAttribute.png)